rgravem/peerFullStackWithAuth/readme.md

 * placer
 * image url (optional)

 Use branching and github effectively.
 Prioritize your tasks.
-We are directly modeling a work assignment and part 1 of this assignment is to have an 'EOD Push' - End of Day Push to remote origin master.
+We are directly modeling a work assignment and part 1 of this assignment is to have an '*EOD Push*' - **End of Day Push** to remote origin master.
 That is, as you wrap your day's work, merge what works to master and push to github.
 Incomplete or not-working code can stay on it's own branch and should not be merged to master.
 This branch can, however, be pushed to github so it is available in remote.

 Reference Repos
 ---------------